-Indicator Baseline (2010) Target 2020 Final Target (2020) Source of information Increase of intra-regional trade in goods (Overall Objective) Baseline 2010 (Regional average) Export: EUR 6,534,321 Import: EUR 6,061,678 + 140% compared with 2010 baseline + 140% compared with 2010 baseline SEE 2020 Strategy Goals - Monitoring Framework assisted by OECD CEFTA MIS Increase of the regional rank in Domestic Market Access (Overall Objective) N/A 2 ranks on average for each IPA II beneficiary 2 ranks on average for each IPA II beneficiary WEF Index Further facilitation of trade (import and export) in the CEFTA Region (Overall Objective) Baseline 2006 (regional average) Export Documents to export (number): 6.5 Time to export (days): 23.5 Cost to export (US\$ per container): 1,089 Import Documents to import (number): 7.2 Time to import (days): 14.3 Cost to import (US\$ per container): 1,311 No reliable data available for Kosovo All CEFTA Parties will reach the EU average with regard to time, cost, and documents to trade.
+Indicator Baseline (2010) Target 2020 Final Target (2020) Source of information intra-regional trade in goods (Overall Objective) 2010 (Regional average) Export: EUR 6 534 321 Import: EUR 6 061 678 + 140% + 140% SEE 2020 Strategy Goals - Monitoring Framework assisted by OECD CEFTA MIS Increase of the regional rank in Domestic Market Access (Overall Objective) N/A 2 ranks on average for each IPA II beneficiary 2 ranks on average for each IPA II beneficiary WEF Index Further facilitation of trade (import and export) in the CEFTA Region (Overall Objective) 2006 (regional average) Export Documents to export (number): 6.5 Time to export (days): 23.5 Cost to export (US\$ per container): 1,089 Import Documents to import (number): 7.2 Time to import (days): 14.3 Cost to import (US\$ per container): 1,311 All CEFTA Parties will reach the EU average with regard to time, cost, and documents to trade.
 All CEFTA Parties will reach the EU average with regard to time, cost, and documents to trade.
-World Bank Doing Business Reports World Economic Forum, 'Global Enabling Trade' CEFTA MIS Trade liberalization agenda implemented (Specific Objective) N/A CEFTA Parties agree to eliminate the most trade distorting market access barriers which they are involved.
+World Bank Doing Business Reports World Economic Forum, 'Global Enabling Trade' CEFTA MIS Trade liberalization agenda implemented (Specific Objective) No baseline for this indicator as the mechanism was not in place in 2010.
+CEFTA Parties agree to eliminate the most trade distorting market access barriers which they are involved.
 CEFTA Parties agree to eliminate the most trade distorting market access barriers which they are involved.
 CEFTA reports and MIS

-No. of Mutual Recognition Agreements signed and N. of Ministerial Decisions adopted to facilitate trade and liberalise trade in services (Result Indicator) Baseline 2010 (Regional average) Export: EUR 6,534,321 Import: EUR 6,061,678 Relevant legal framework is created to facilitate and liberalise trade in services.
+No. of Mutual Recognition Agreements signed and N. of Ministerial Decisions adopted to facilitate trade and liberalise trade in services (Result Indicator) No baseline for this indicator as the mechanism was not in place in 2010.
+Relevant legal framework is implemented to facilitate and liberalise trade in services.
 Relevant legal framework is created to facilitate and liberalise trade in services.
-CEFTA Reports % increase of solved dispute cases registered in the CEFTA Market access barriers database (Result Indicator) Baseline 2010 (regional average in EUR billion): 4,306,123,428 Most relevant trade related disputes are solved (close to 100%).
+CEFTA Reports % of solved dispute cases registered in the CEFTA Market access barriers database (Result Indicator) No baseline for this indicator as the mechanism was not in place in 2010.
 Most relevant trade related disputes are solved (close to 100%).
+Most relevant trade related disputes are solved (close to 100%).
 CEFTA Market Access Barriers Database.
-Increase of the quality of data available and CEFTA structure's capacity to manage them (Result Indicator) N/A CEFTA Trade databases become the first sources of information to observe trade facilitation and liberalisation efforts of CEFTA Parties.
-CEFTA Trade databases become the first sources of information to observe trade facilitation and liberalisation efforts of CEFTA Parties.
-CEFTA Reports